ovh/docs/pages/web/domains/transfer_outgoing_couk/guide.en-gb.md

 - Your domain name must not be the subject of an ongoing dispute with Nominet
 - Your domain must not be blocked by OVH

-\* *If the domain is expired for less than 90 days you can contacto with our support team to unlock this process*
+\* *If the domain is expired for less than 90 days you can contact with our support team to unlock this process*